gnome-terminator/terminator/doc/manual/_build/html/_sources/preferences.txt

     will paste the Primary selection, and ``middle-click`` will open the :ref:`Context Menu <context-menu>`.
 (For ex-PuTTY users).

+  **Smart copy** (default: on)

+    If enabled and there is no selection, the shortcut is allowed to pass through.
+This is useful for overloading ``Ctrl``\ +\ ``C`` to copy a selection, or send the SIGINT to the current process if there is no selection.
+If not enabled the shortcut does not pass through at all, and the SIGINT does not get sent.

   **Re-use profiles for new terminals** (default: off)

     When creating a new terminal with splitting or new tabs, if this is